Shunebre/EBO-ES-Raspberry-Pi/readme.md

 The CA certificates must have a .crt extension.
 .
 ## Proxy
-The script start.py (and upgrade.py) will pick up the the proxy environment variables from the host and pass them on to the container.
+The script start.py (and upgrade.py) will pick up the proxy environment variables from the host and pass them on to the container.
 If you want to use other settings you can supply them with these parameters:
 --http-proxy
 --https-proxy
 --no-proxy
-The environment varibles are, http_proxy, https_proxy and no_proxy in both lower and upper case.
+The environment variables are, http_proxy, https_proxy and no_proxy in both lower and upper case.

 ## In case of crash